 Adapted from ‘’Technology Effect on the Leader Behaviors in the Digital Era.’’1 The author has produced the diagram.

 According to the research, these are must-have behaviours for leadership success.
-And they are genuinely logical while the problem and how a leader can solve it with a responsive behaviour are considered together in a problem-solution base.
+They are genuinely logical, and the problem and how a leader can solve it with responsive behaviour are considered together in a problem-solution base.

-You will possibly hear a prospective leader talking about leadership or asking about a style.
-In the end, the matter is simply asking the following question.
-Will your adopted leadership style offer a vital element and make you think outside the box?
+You may hear a prospective leader talking about leadership or asking about a style.
+In the end, the matter is simply asking the following question: Will your adopted leadership style offer a vital element and make you think outside the box?
 If the answer is yes, then it certainly is worth trying.
 If the answer is no, the above content will be a good choice for beginning to gain the skills and behaviours.

 References